KadTheHunter/ShulkerArchives/CONTRIBUTING.md

 - All tags must be separated by a comma and space (`, `)
 - No more than three tags should be applied to any given entry; In some special cases four will be allowed, but please avoid adding a fourth in general
 - Tags should be listed in order of relevancy.
 A kit of leather armor and diamond weapons, with aquatic themed lore and name but little enchantment or attribute modification should be tagged first with 'Themed', and second with 'PvP'; No other tags directly apply, so no more are added.
+- Items that are exported individually but combined form a set should be tagged with 'Set'.
 ## .nbt links
 .nbt links point directly to the .nbt file to download.
 Using the templates linked above, all you will need to do is fill in the file name itself.

-Please double-check and ensure that the filename is correct; They are case sensitive, so a swapped capital/lowercase letter could break things!
+Please double-check and ensure that the filename is correct; They are case sensitive, so a swapped capital/lowercase letter will break things!

 # Code Contributions
 Code contributions rather ironically follow a less strict set of guidelines than Kit Entries; Below is a short list of expectations for contributed code: